travis-ci/docs-travis-ci-com/docs/user/deployment/nodejitsu.md

     ...
     $ travis encrypt THE-API-TOKEN --add deploy.api_key

+You can also have the `travis` tool set up everything for you:

+    $ travis setup nodejitsu

 ### Branch to deploy from

 By default, Travis CI will only deploy from your **master** branch.